Ketei/nexus-forge/README.md

 - [Roadmap](#roadmap)

 ## About
 **Nexus Forge** is a headless game data manager for Godot 4.4+.
-It provides visual editors for managing your game's data, dialogue, stats, items, and quests without forcing any specific UI on your project.
+It provides visual editors for managing your game's data, dialogue, stats, items and quests without forcing any specific UI on your project.

 **Nexus Forge editor component is modular.** Tthrough Godot's Project Settings you can selectively enable or disable individual modules.
 The plugin will only load the specific tools you need, keeping the editor clutter-free.